amiraliT-88/Task-Manager-based-by-php-MySQL/README.md

 4. Import the database.sql file (if provided) into your MySQL database.

-5. Start your web server and access the project via http://localhost/task-manager/pages/index.php.
+5. Start your web server and access the project .